-If physically connected to the float (using a communication cable between a PC and the float, as described in the section "Connecting a Terminal" at the end of this manual) it is also possible to put the float into an 'inactive' state.
+If connected to the float using a communication cable between a PC and the float (as described in the section "Connecting a Terminal" at the end of this manual) it is also possible to put the float into an 'inactive' state.
 Once connected, the 'i f' (freeze command) immediately makes the float hibernate, powering it down and placing it in an 'inactive' state.
 The 'i i' command also places the float in an 'inactive' state, although the float will remain awake and communicating.
-Entering a 'q' command (or not communicating for ... minutes) will then place the float into Pressure Activation mode.
+Entering a 'q' command will place the float into Pressure Activation mode.
 Either way, the easiest way to determine the state of the connected float is via the 'i s' command, which gives the state as well as any mission time.